How to buy XTBs: It’s as easy as buying shares

 Expiry: Tick the box ‘Good for day’ to buy at the XTB’s price at the closing of trade for that day.

-If you’re using an online broker, you may see ‘Theta Asset Ltd’ during the trading process.
-Theta Asset Management Ltd is the ‘Responsible Entity’ for XTBs.
+If you’re using an online broker, you may see ‘Equity Trustees Ltd’ during the trading process.
+Equity Trustees Ltd is the ‘Responsible Entity’ for XTBs.

 The same process is followed if you want to sell your XTBs.
 If you are holding to maturity you hold them, receive the regular coupon payment and the face value of the bond at maturity.